Retinal migraine

-Retinal migraine is a retinal disease often accompanied by migraine headache and typically affects only one eye.
+Retinal migraine is a retinal disease often accompanied by a migraine headache and typically affects only one eye.
 It is caused by ischaemia or vascular spasm in or behind the affected eye.

-The terms "retinal migraine" and "ocular migraine" are often confused with "visual migraine", which is a far-more-common symptom of vision loss, resulting from the aura phase of migraine with aura.
+The terms retinal migraine and ocular migraine are often confused with visual migraine, which is a far-more-common symptom of vision loss, resulting from the aura phase of migraine with aura.
 The aura phase of migraine can occur with or without a headache.
 Ocular or retinal migraines happen in the eye, so only affect the vision in that eye, while visual migraines occur in the brain, so affect the vision in both eyes together.
 Visual migraines result from cortical spreading depression and are also commonly termed scintillating scotoma.

-Symptoms and signs
+Signs and symptoms

 Retinal migraine is associated with transient monocular visual loss (scotoma) in one eye lasting less than one hour.
-During some episodes, the visual loss may occur with no headache and at other times throbbing headache on the same side of the head as the visual loss may occur, accompanied by severe light sensitivity and/or nausea.
+During some episodes, the visual loss may occur with no headache and at other times throbbing headache on the same side of the head as the visual loss may occur, accompanied by severe light sensitivity or nausea.
 Visual loss tends to affect the entire monocular visual field of one eye, not both eyes.
 After each episode, normal vision returns.

 It may be difficult to read and dangerous to drive a vehicle while retinal migraine symptoms are present.

 Retinal migraine is a different disease than scintillating scotoma, which is a visual anomaly caused by spreading depression in the occipital cortex at the back of the brain, not in the eyes nor any component thereof.
 Unlike in retinal migraine, a scintillating scotoma involves repeated bouts of temporary diminished vision or blindness and affects vision from both eyes, upon which patients may see flashes of light, zigzagging patterns, blind spots, or shimmering spots or stars.